 Question 1 on grouping and reference timing

-Q1a: For the TAG groups configured for the UE, what are the rules for including serving cells in them according to RAN1 understanding?
+Q1a: For the TAG groups configured for the UE, what are the rules for grouping serving cells and their TRPs according to RAN1 understanding?

 Q1b: What are the rules for the reference timing cell/TRP selection.
-E.g. I cell A is in group 1 (as A1) and group 2 (as A2) and A1 is the reference timing of group 1, is then A2 a reference timing for group 2 or can another cell/TRP of group 2 be chosen as reference timing?
+E.g. If A1 is the reference timing of group 1, is then A2 a reference timing for group 2 or can another cell/TRP of group 2 be chosen as reference timing?

 Question 2 on operation

-Q2a: When both timers associated to one serving cell expire, can legacy procedures on time alignment timer assumed?
+Q2a: When both timers associated to one serving cell expire, can legacy procedures on time alignment timer be assumed?

-Q2b: When one of the timers associated to one serving cell expires, is it according to RAN1 view that UL towards one the TRP the timer is associated (e.g. UL transmissions associated to UL TCI state, PUCCH and SRS resources of that TRP) are impacted but UL towards the second TRP can remain in operation?
+Q2b: When one of the timers associated to one serving cell expires, is it according to RAN1 view that UL towards that TRP the timer is associated (e.g. UL transmissions associated to UL TCI state, PUCCH and SRS resources of that TRP) are impacted but UL towards the another TRP can remain in operation?

 Q2c: Can there be a case that if one of the timers associated to one serving cell expires, the legacy procedures would apply which means that all UL for all serving cells belonging to that group are impacted?
 For example, in case this timer is related to PTAG.